|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 USM Appliance backs up events every day and place the backup files in /var/lib/ossim/backup.
 By default, it keeps 30 backup files, which correspond to 30 days of events.
 You can restore the events generated on a certain day.

-Important: If you are running USM Appliance version 5.6 or above, you cannot restore event backup files from an earlier version.
+Important: If you are running USM Appliance version 5.6 or later, you cannot restore event backup files from an earlier version.
 This is due to a schema change in the SIEM database introduced in USM Appliance version 5.6, making the backup files from earlier versions incompatible.

 To restore events from the USM Appliance web UI: